14 Walkthrough 8: Predicting student pass/fail outcomes using supervised machine learning

 Now you’ll dive into the analysis, starting with something you’re familiar with—loading packages.

-14.5 Load packages
+14.5.1 Load packages

 If you have not installed any of these packages before, do so first using the install.packages() function.
 For a description of packages and their installation, review the Packages section of the Foundational Skills chapter.

 Your goal in this walkthrough is to build a model that predicts whether a student is at risk of dropping out.

-You will handle some feature engineering directly.
-Later, you will instead handle feature engineering through something called a “recipe.”
+Feature engineering can be handled directly or through something called a “recipe.”
 How should you decide when to handle feature engineering directly or through a recipe?
 As you progress in your practice, you’ll be able to determine if it is more efficient to work outside of a recipe.
-You’ll also get more proficient at determining risks of working outside a recipe, like introducing “data leakage”, which can bias a model.
-For now, this will not be an issue for simpler models, like the one you’ll be using in this walkthrough.
+You’ll also get more proficient at determining risks of working outside a recipe, like introducing “data leakage” that biases models.
+For now, this will not be an issue for the one you’ll be using in this walkthrough.

 To begin, create the outcome variable (pass) and a factor variable for disability using mutate():